Tuscany villas - the perfect way to spend a holiday in Italy

 Where to stay?

-With such a popular region, you will be spoilt for choice in terms of accommodation.
-The picture-perfect renovated farmhouse is the most popular choice of accommodation nessled into the rolling countryside and there are also larger rustic properties converted into quaint apartments with shared pools for smaller groups.
+With such a popular region, there is a wide range of Tuscany villas for rent.
+The picture-perfect renovated farmhouse is the most popular choice of accommodation nestled into the rolling countryside.
+For those looking to explore the region with a budget there are many converted into rustic Tuscany apartments with shared pools for smaller groups.

 How to get there?